captainpacket/terraform/aws-provision-onprem/README.md

 1. Clone the repository and navigate to the root directory.
 2. Run `terraform init` to initialize the working directory and download the required providers.
 3. Run `terraform plan` to preview the template create process.
-4. Run `terraform init --upgrade` to initialize the new providers fro the AWS accounts.
+4. Run `terraform init --upgrade` to initialize the new providers from the AWS accounts.
 4. Run `terraform apply` to create the infrastructure resources.

 The script creates IAM roles and policies for each account in the AWS organization, and creates a new cloud account on AWS.
 The IAM roles allow the specified AWS account to assume the roles.